-We’ll quote and produce to the quantity you require.
-However, keep in mind smaller lots, including prototypes, have a higher price per piece than larger lots.
+Typical lot sizes range between 100-5000pcs, although we deliver in the tens of thousands yearly on many components.
+Note that smaller lots, including prototypes, have a higher price per piece than larger lots.
 The larger the lot, the lower the price per piece as the fixed cost of set up is applied across the larger quantity.

 What type of print file do I need to send in for quote?